IBM/knative101/workshop/exercise-6/README.md

     The Configuration shows the desired state for our application.
 You can see the image that our Service is using, as well as the namespace the Service is in, the status of the Service, and some other configuration information.

-3. When creating your Service, some other objects were created in Kubernetes as well, such as Routes or Revisions.
+4. When creating your Service, some other objects were created in Kubernetes as well, such as Routes or Revisions.
 Let's check out the Route.
-In the `traffic` section you can see the two URLs that were created when we tagged the revisions.
+In the `traffic` section you can see the two URLs that were created when we tagged the revisions, as well as the percentage of traffic going to each Revision.

     ```
     kubectl get route fib-knative -o yaml